andresvdata/Captone-Project-IBM/README.md

 ## Executive Summary
-I collected data from the public SpaceX API and the SpaceX Wikipedia page.
-Then, I added a column called 'class' to classify successful landings.
-To analyze the data, I used SQL, visualizations, folium maps, and dashboards.
-I selected the relevant columns as features for further analysis.
+For this project, the data was collected from the public SpaceX API and the SpaceX Wikipedia page.
+Then, a column called 'class' was added to classify successful landings.
+To analyze the data, SQL, visualizations, folium maps, and dashboards were used.
+The relevant columns as features for further analysis were selected.

-*  Next, I converted all the categorical variables into binary using a technique called one hot encoding.
-I standardized the data and used GridSearchCV to find the best parameters for the machine learning models.
-Finally, I visualized the accuracy scores of all the models.
+Next, the categorical variables were transformed into binary using a technique called one-hot encoding.
+The data was standardized, and GridSearchCV was used to find the best parameters for the machine learning models.
+Finally, the accuracy scores of all the models were visualized.

-*  I created four machine learning models: Logistic Regression, Support Vector Machine, Decision Tree Classifier, and K Nearest Neighbors.
+Four machine learning models were considered: Logistic Regression, Support Vector Machine, Decision Tree Classifier, and K Nearest Neighbors.
 Surprisingly, all the models produced similar results, with an accuracy rate of around 83.33%.
 However, it's important to note that all the models tended to over-predict successful landings.
-*  To improve the model's accuracy and make more accurate predictions, we need to gather more data

 ## Introduction
 ### Background